giuliamesc/pollutant_transport/README.md

   - `FSextimation`, i.e. estimating the probability of the rare event with *Fixed Splitting* method.
   - `FSvariance`, i.e. studying the variance of the *Fixed Splitting* estimator.
 You can choose between two methods:
     - `Y1`, which computes the sample variance of the number of hits caused by the offspring of the various paths starting from (X_0,Y_0).
-    - `R_m`, which repeats N = 100 times the algorithm and outputs the variance of the number of hits of the well. *Be careful!* this option requires long computational time, and we advise you to disable printing before running it.
+    - `R_m`, which repeats N = 100 times the algorithm and outputs the variance of the number of hits of the well.

+     :warning: *Be careful!* this option requires long computational time, and we advise you to disable printing before running it.
   - `FEextimation`, i.e. estimating the probability of the rare event with *Fixed Effort* method.
 ## Author
 👻 Giulia Mescolini [@giuliamesc](https://github.com/giuliamesc)